 Accepting this diagnosis required, and still requires, immense strength and fortitude.
-Now, at the two-month milestone, it should be sinking in that you’re in fact fully capable of living with Diabetes.
+Now, at the two-month milestone, it should be sinking in that you’re fully capable of living with Diabetes.
 Your emotions may have initially been quite volatile.
 If you have practiced shifting your focus onto learning, and away from panic, you’ve discovered that you can regain control.

 When we last engaged, it was at your one month milestone.
 We discussed a food journal, and how to use one to help you make better choices of food and drink.
 Have you kept that going or did it fall away at some point?
-It’s ok if you haven’t been consistent.
+It’s okay if you haven’t been consistent.
 People need reminding for remembering, so don’t be too hard on yourself.
-Use your phone’s reminder feature or use this opportunity to ask your partner to assist you in managing your food journal.
+Use your phone’s reminder feature, or use this opportunity to ask your partner to assist you in managing your food journal.
 See this as the opportunity to get back on track with the food journal if the experiment worked for you.

-We also encouraged that you see this journey with Diabetes as a way to learn more about yourself, and your habits.
+We are also encouraged that you see this journey with Diabetes as a way to learn more about yourself, and your habits.
 Some decisions are made at a subconscious level, without you being aware of their origins.
 It needs time so, even now at two months in, be patient and kind to yourself as you continue to learn.
 If you’re new to our AllLife Year One Diabetes Support Journey, you can click here to back-track and start from the beginning.

 What’s your relationship like, with your medication?

 Your diagnosis undoubtedly changed a number of things in your life.
 One of these is the routine you follow, which now probably includes insulin injections, or tablets and/or capsules.
 Your body has been adjusting to your medication for two months now.
 If you’re still experiencing side effects, we strongly encourage you to speak with your doctor, nurse or clinic team.